jobearrr/LeetSwift/README.md

 If you would like to contribute, please use this same approach.

+## License

+Please note this project uses GNU AGPLv3 license, which requires any code or software that uses it to be made completely available.

+This project is intended to be used for educational purposes only.

+Please aknowledge [the license][license-url] and reach out to me if you intend to use any content from here.

 <!-- Markdown references https://www.markdownguide.org/basic-syntax/#reference-style-links -->
 [last-commit-shield]: https://img.shields.io/github/last-commit/jobearrr/LeetSwift?style=flat
 [last-commit-url]: https://github.com/jobearrr/LeetSwift/commits/master